Thomas Friel's family asks for new inquest into his death

 The papers stated that further tests would reveal serious problems with the bullets, including that they were tested "in a shorter time than was ideal", that they "could be lethal" and that they "could and did cause serious injuries".

-The MoD later settled the case with the Moore family, out of court, for £68,000.'New inquest'
+The MoD later settled the case with the Moore family, out of court, for £68,000.

 Thomas Friel's family has said that the information in these documents may shed new light on Thomas's case.